tcpekin/flask_site/content/about.md

 and graphene.
 I also enjoyed teaching and incorporating Python into physics and materials science courses and research.

-Outside of work I enjoy live music, various water sports, coding, and learning German.
+Outside of work I enjoy live music, staying active, whether that's running, yoga, biking, volleyball, etc. I also enjoy reading and DJing at home.

 <a target="_blank" href="static/assets/Tom_Pekin_Short_Resume.pdf">
 resume